tendermint/tendermint/README.md

 # tools

 Tools for working with tendermint and associated technologies.
-See the documentation at: http://tendermint.readthedocs.io/en/master/index.html#tendermint-tools
+Documentation can be found in the `README.md` of each the `tm-bench/` and `tm-monitor/` directories.